 The jurisdiction does not receive ESG funding nor does it work with HMIS.
-However, CD coordinates and consults with the Continuum of Care coalition, Home for All, as described above.
+However, CD coordinates and consults with the Continuum of Care coalition and Home for All, as described above, as well as Rockingham Community Action/Southern NH Services (RCA/SNHS), which is also engaged in the Balance of State Continuum of Care.
 CD staff reviews periodic publications and reports concerning homelessness including the New Hampshire Department of Health and Human Services (DHHS) annual homelessness reports and Point in Time Counts; homeless teens outreach data; the work of the New Hampshire Coalition to End Homelessness; and the work by relevant workgroups and forums sponsored by the Granite United Way Greater Seacoast Region.